Ftira

 Ftira is a ring-shaped, leavened, Maltese bread, usually eaten with fillings such as sardines, tuna, potato, fresh tomato, onion, capers and olives.
 Regional variations include Gozo ftira, which is served more like a pizza than a sandwich.
 Gozitan ftira is served open with thinly sliced potato over the crust, or folded over like a calzone.

-Intangible Cultural Heritage
+Intangible cultural heritage

-Following the Maltese Parliament's unanimous approval to ratify UNESCO's Convention for the Safeguarding of the Intangible Cultural Heritage, in 2018 Malta's Culture Directorate launched a petition to include the Maltese ftira as part of UNESCO's Intangible Cultural Heritage (ICH) list.
-According to a local expert, 'The Making of the Ftira Maltija', as it is listed in the Directorate's National Inventory, dates back to the Sixteenth Century.
-Following a strong public call, the Government of Malta announced that it would be submitting the Maltese ftira to UNESCO for consideration as intangible cultural heritage.
-In 2020, the Maltese ftira was added to UNESCO's Intangible Cultural Heritage List.
+Following the Maltese Parliament's unanimous approval to ratify UNESCO's Convention for the Safeguarding of the Intangible Cultural Heritage, in 2018 Malta's Culture Directorate launched a petition to include the Maltese Ftira as part of UNESCO's Intangible Cultural Heritage (ICH) list.
+According to a local expert, 'The Making of the Ftira Maltija' dates back to the Sixteenth Century.
+Following a strong public call, the Government of Malta announced that it would be submitting the culinary art and culture of the Maltese ftira to UNESCO for consideration as intangible cultural heritage.
+In 2020, "Il-Ftira, culinary art and culture of flattened sourdough bread in Malta" was added to UNESCO's Intangible Cultural Heritage List.